zilishen/documentation/.github/pull_request_template.md

 Please focus on (optional): If you any specific areas where you would like reviewers to focus their attention or provide specific feedback, add them here.

+If this PR addresses an [issue](https://github.com/nginx/documentation/issues) on GitHub, ensure that you link to it here:

 Closes #ISSUE

 ### Checklist